crossbario/autobahn-testsuite/doc/usage.rst

 Depending on network settings and server, this can quickly overwhelm a server, and the server will deny/fail connections.
 Those are retried after ``retrydelay`` ms. Thus, **wstest** will not give up until ``connections`` is reached.

-The number of connections **wstest** can open on a server is limited by the number of epheremal ports on the machine on the outgoing interface / IP.
+The number of connections **wstest** can open on a server is limited by the number of ephemeral ports on the machine on the outgoing interface / IP.
 Something like 64k at most.
 If you need to test the server with more connections, currently you will need to run multiple instances of **wstest** (on different machines).

 On Windows, you will need to tune some settings for large numbers of outgoing TCP connections.
 Edit the registry entry